callumduffy/trackmypints/README.md

 # trackmypints

+## Very much a WIP still, so please be gentle with criticisms x

 ### The premise
 This is a rather simple application and that's all it's meant to be, I wanted to develop something just to practice doing something the whole way from front-end to database layer, and what more controversial way to do it as an Irish man that to actually track how much money I'm spending on pints.

-Please don't tell me extended family about this or I won't be invited to weddings and stuff for fear I'll track how much they drink too.
+Please don't tell my extended family about this or I won't be invited to weddings and stuff for fear I'll track how much they drink too.

 ### Stack
 - Front end: React.js (Been mad to learn it for a while so why not)